PowerSpikeGG/PowerSpikeGG/README.md

 player to improve their skill, by highlighting pro and cons in their gameplay and eventually providing helpful tips to improve.

+## Development

+If you want to contribute, please refere to the [contribution documentation][contribdoc].
+If you want to bring the development stack alive, please refere to the [development stack documentation][devstackdoc].

 ## License

 PowerSpikeGG, webapp to help the MOBA players to improve their skill